dmnfarrell/dmnfarrell.github.io/_posts/2020-01-06-wdi-mpl-panel.markdown

 fig=plot_col(df, col, countries=['Zimbabwe'])
 ```

 To add a user interface to the plot we just use Panel widgets.
-This example uses the `@pn.depends` decorator to automatically linking a function to widgets using the pn.depends decorator, declaring that the function should be re-run when those widget values change.
+This example uses the `@pn.depends` decorator to automatically link a function to widgets, declaring that the function should be re-run when those widget values change.
 Here we make a selector for indicator, a date range and country selection menu.
 It is a very shorthand way to make a small dashboard. (see https://panel.pyviz.org/user_guide/APIs.html)

 ```python
 select=pn.widgets.Select(name='indicator',options=names[:900],value=names[24])